McKinsey Business Analyst: Role, Salary, and Career Path

 CommunicationTurns analysis into a message a client team can usePresented findings to stakeholders or wrote decision-ready materialsExplains tradeoffs in plain languageSynthesis drill

-Work-product creationBuilds useful outputs such as PowerPoint decks, Excel models, interview notes, and issue treesCreated polished deliverables that changed a decisionInterprets exhibits instead of describing themChart and exhibit drill
+Work-product creationBuilds useful outputs such as decks, models, interview notes, and issue treesCreated polished deliverables that changed a decisionInterprets exhibits instead of describing themChart and exhibit drill

-Autonomy and time managementOwns assigned tasks and asks for help before the work driftsScoped a problem, set milestones, and delivered without constant supervisionRecovers when the case changes directionFree drill picker
+Autonomy and time managementOwns assigned tasks and asks for help before the work driftsScoped a problem, set milestones, and delivered without constant supervisionRecovers when the case changes directiontargeted drills

 McKinsey's consulting roles page presents the ladder from Business Analyst through Associate, Engagement Manager, Associate Partner, and Partner (McKinsey - Consulting Roles).
 Read that ladder as a change in ownership, not as a universal calendar.

-Business AnalystAnalysis, research, models, exhibits, and recommendations inside a workstreamLearns the consulting toolkit while contributing to client work
+Business AnalystAnalysis, research, models, exhibits, and recommendations inside a workstreamAbout 2 to 3 years

-Engagement ManagerProject delivery, team direction, client rhythm, and quality controlLeads the team toward a coherent recommendation
+Engagement ManagerProject delivery, team direction, client rhythm, and quality controlAbout 2 to 3 years

 Do not ask alumni vague questions about culture and stop there.
-Ask: What does a strong BA own by the end of an engagement?
-How are BAs staffed across industries and functions?
-How does feedback work during and after projects?
-What role do graduate school sponsorship, office needs, and review cycles play?
-Which skills distinguish strong BAs from people who merely survive the job?
+Ask: what does a strong BA own by the end of an engagement, how are BAs staffed across industries, how does feedback work during and after projects, and which skills separate strong BAs from those who merely survive the job?
+For the full ladder with responsibilities, see the McKinsey hierarchy guide and what an Associate at McKinsey does.

 Your resume has to prove BA fit before an interviewer ever hears your explanation.
 Harvard's resume guidance emphasizes concise, tailored, specific, fact-based bullets that are easy to skim (Harvard - Create a Strong Resume).
 For McKinsey BA recruiting, that means every strong bullet should show a problem, action, audience, and result.